 I was born on the campus of Guide Dogs for the Blind in San Rafael, CA, and was raised in Phoenix, AZ.

 Like Penny, I love to travel.
-Since November of 2011, when I assumed ownership of the home she shares with Simon in New Bern, NC, We have visited Montreal, New York, Pittsburg, Boston, Charlotte, Raleigh, England, Israel, Panama and Spain.
-According to Penny, we’re just getting started.
+Since November of 2011, when I assumed ownership of the home she shares with Simon in New Bern, NC, I have managed to visit a total of 17 different countries including Israel and Jordan in the Middle East, numerous countries in Europe, Canada and Panama.

 Hello, my name is C.J..
 I was born on the campus of Southeastern Guide Dogs in Palmetto, FL, and was raised in the same state.